 4. Is impedance the same as resistance?

 No, resistance is only one part of impedance.
-Impedance also includes frequency-dependent reactance.
+Impedance also includes reactance, which depends on frequency.

 5. Where is impedance used in daily life?

-Impedance is used in audio systems, power networks, electronics, and household appliances.
-It helps control current and protect devices.
+Impedance is used in audio devices, power systems, communication equipment, and household appliances to control current and ensure safe operation.